yshimizu12/DecisionTree/README.md

 # DecisionTree

-This program demonstrates the decition tree using python.
+This program demonstrates the decision tree using python.
 All comments in the code are written in Japanese.

 Code: demo_of_decision_tree.ipynb